anagha-google/spark-on-gcp-s8s/serverless.md

 - Currently supports Spark 3.x.x only
 - Supports only PySpark
-- Supports custom container image for dependencies
+- Supports custom container image for dependencies - but not working right now
-- Does not support User Managed Service Account
-- Does not support Dataproc Spark Persistent History Server
-- Does not support Dataproc Metastore Service
 - Needs a storage bucket into which the notebook code gets persisted
+- Logs and output available in the UI, for 24 hours, for longer use Persistent History Server
 - No Git integration yet
-- Can provide Spark configs at submission time
+- Can provide Spark configs at submission time, full parity with Serverless Dataproc batch is not yet available
-- Print logs to the UI

 - Supports BYO subnet, including shared VPC subnet
+- Does not support Dataproc Spark Persistent History Server
+- Does not support Dataproc Metastore Service

 ### 2.a.
 Create a storage bucket for the PySaprk code